What Is Darius Rucker's Net Worth?

 Rucker ventured into solo work quite early in his career, starting with the 2001 R&B album "The Return of Mongo Slade," which was later renamed "Back to Then" and released by Hidden Beach Recordings in 2002.
 The album featured collaborations with Jill Scott, and one track was featured on the soundtrack of the film "Shallow Hal."

-Despite his R&B release, Darius Rucker became fully focused on Country music for the rest of his solo career.
-In 2008, he signed a deal with Capitol Records Nashville and released his first solo Country single, "Don't Think I Don't Think About It."
-This was part of his second solo album and his first Country effort, "Learn to Live."
+Despite his R&B release, Darius later became fully focused on country music for his solo career.
+In 2008, he signed a deal with Capitol Records Nashville and released his first solo country single, "Don't Think I Don't Think About It."
+This was part of his second solo album and his first country effort, "Learn to Live."
 The album eventually achieved platinum certification and contained many hits.

-After solidifying his presence in the Country music scene and winning the New Artist Award, Rucker followed up with the album "Charleston, SC 1966."
-The single "Come Back Song" reached the number one spot on the Country charts, as did the single "This."
-His second Country album also featured a duet with Brad Paisley entitled "I Don't Care."
+After solidifying his presence in the country music scene and winning the New Artist Award, Rucker followed up with the album "Charleston, SC 1966."
+The single "Come Back Song" reached the #1 spot on the country charts, as did the single "This."
+His second country album also featured a duet with Brad Paisley entitled "I Don't Care."

-In 2013, Darius released the album "True Believers," which contained number-one hits like "Wagon Wheel."
-Earlier that year, Rucker was invited to join the Grand Ole Opry.
+In 2013, Darius released the album "True Believers," which contained #1 hits like "Wagon Wheel."
+Earlier that year, he was invited to join the Grand Ole Opry.
 After touring in London, Rucker's song "Wagon Wheel" won the Grammy Award for Best Country Solo Performance.

 Other Ventures